kklasmeier/ai-learning-connect4/README.md

 - Create reinforcement learning agent that improves through self-play
 - Develop web interface to visualize learning and play against the AI
 - Ensure compatibility with both Raspberry Pi and desktop platforms
+- This is a work in progress project for now.

 ## Technologies
 - Python